BowenGong2000/swe_project/README.md

-# swe_project
+# SWE project Fall 2022
-An example flask rest API server, for SE Fall 2022.
+A flask rest API server, for NYU project finder website.

-To build production, type `make prod`.

-To create the env for a new developer, run `make dev_env`.

 ## Tech Stack used for this project: